dawidow/linear-gradient-text/README.md

 * *primaryColor* - '#color' (Defaults to #fff (white))
 * *secondaryColor* - '#color' (Defaults to #000 (black))
 * *direction* - 'top' | 'right' | 'bottom' | 'left' (Defaults to bottom)

+# IMPORTANT!

+When using a single word that has display by default: block.
+The gradient works but fills all available space.
+It is then recommended to use display: inline.

+This problem only affects left and right directions.